 - Change the PCI BIOS interrupt settings.
-See the next page for PCI installation tips. - If you are using EMM386, it must be version 4.49 or newer (this version ships with MS-DOS 6.22). - Be sure you're using the latest drivers.
-Check Intel's web site for driver updates to the disk.
+See the next page for PCI installation tips. - If you are using EMM386, it must be version 4.49 or newer (this version ships with MS-DOS 6.22 or newer).

-Diagnostics pass, but the connection fails.
+Diagnostics pass, but the connection fails or errors occur.

-- · Make sure the network cable is securely attached. - Make sure you specify the correct frame type in your NET.CFG file. - Make sure the duplex mode setting on the adapter matches the setting on the hub.
+- Make sure the network cable is securely attached. - For NetWare clients, make sure you specify the correct frame type in your NET.CFG file. - Make sure the duplex mode setting on the adapter matches the setting on the hub. - At 100 Mbps, connect to a 100Base-T4 hub only (not TX).